iRobotEducation/create3_docs/docs/robot-setup/robot.md

 # The Robot

-This page describes the Create3 robot.
+This page describes the iRobot® Create® 3 Educational Robot.